Number of the beast: Futurist view

 Some fundamentalist Christian groups, as well as various Christian writers in other traditions, interpret the mark as a requirement for all commerce to mean that the mark might actually be an object in the right hand or forehead with the function of a credit card, such as RFID microchip implants.
 Some of these groups believe the implantation of chips may be the imprinting of the mark of the beast, prophesied to be a requirement for all trade and a precursor to God's wrath.
 Similar objections were raised about barcodes upon their introduction.

+During the COVID-19 pandemic, some groups associated COVID-19 vaccines and mask wearing with the mark of the beast, or that it was a microchip in the vaccine.
+Some religious leaders spoke out against this as a misinterpretation of Revelation 13:16-18.
+Medical institutions such as Hennepin County Medical Center noted this in their fact sheets about the vaccine.
+A similar version was spread by Marjorie Taylor Greene, who referred to vaccine passports as being the mark of the beast.